Responding to Complaints of Sexual Harassment

 Once an investigation is complete and a determination is made by Title IX/Deputy IX Coordinators that a potential violation of student harassment as it relates to Title IX has occurred, the Sexual Harassment Board (SHB) will meet.

-- The SHB shall consist of the Vice President for Campus Life and Operational Management, acting as Chair, and two (2) other non-student voting members.
+- The SHB shall consist of the Senior Vice President, acting as Chair, and two (2) other non-student voting members.

 - Any member selected to serve on the SHB must recuse him or herself for any bias or conflict of interest.
 The complainant and the respondent will be notified of the identities of the SHB hearing panelists and may request a change if there is a conflict of interest.